LuukRos/tailwind-color-palette-plugin/article.md

 How do we get there?
 Space travel.
 We'll have to traverse various colour spaces to reach our end goal.

-According to [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/hsl), `hsl()` expresses `sRGB` colors using hue, saturation and lightness, so let's start by looking at converting hex (our desired input) to rgb.
+According to [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/hsl), `hsl()` expresses `sRGB` colours using hue, saturation and lightness, so let's start by looking at converting hex (our desired input) to rgb.

 Hex codes follow a syntax of either 3, 4, 6 or 8 characters: `#RGB`, `#RGBA`, `#RRGGBB` and `#RRGGBBAA`.
-In this format, `Red`, `Green` and `Blue` are well presented and might look familiar. `A` represents an optional `Alpha` value of the color, indicating transparency.
+In this format, `Red`, `Green` and `Blue` are well presented and might look familiar. `A` represents an optional `Alpha` value of the colour, indicating transparency.
 However, given that we don't want to consider transparency or opacity of the actual output (Tailwind exposes opacity utilities for us to use), we'll ignore `A` in this tutorial.

 The code below accepts a `hex` string and creates three colour channels: red, green and blue.